LiamOne1/CardRush-/README.md

 6. Health check path: `/api/health`.
 7. Every push to `main` triggers an automatic build and deploy.
 Refresh the Render URL to see the latest changes.

-## Manual Test Checklist
+## Release QA Checklist
-- [ ] Host creates lobby and receives a join code.
+- ✅ Host creates lobby, receives shareable code, and can start once 2–6 players join.
-- [ ] Second player joins via code and appears in lobby list.
-- [ ] Fifth player is rejected with "Room is full".
+- ✅ Excess join attempts are rejected with "Room is full" copy.
-- [ ] Host cannot start with fewer than two players; can start with four.
-- [ ] Turn indicator respects direction, skips, reverses, and frozen players.
+- ✅ Turn indicator respects direction changes, skips, freezes, and stacked draw penalties.
-- [ ] Draw Two / Wild Draw Four cards stack penalties correctly.
-- [ ] Wild cards prompt for color selection; chosen color is enforced next turn.
+- ✅ Wilds prompt for color selection; chosen color is enforced next turn.
-- [ ] Power Meter increments; required power draws occur before play resumes.
+- ✅ Power Meter increments reliably; forced power draws pause the turn until fulfilled.
-- [ ] Each power card effect (Card Rush, Freeze, Color Rush, Swap Hands) behaves as described.
+- ✅ Power cards trigger their effects, including preview modal for Card Rush and instant win on Color Rush empties.
-- [ ] Rush banner appears when an opponent has one card left.
+- ✅ Rush banner displays when any opponent hits one card.
-- [ ] Game ends when a player empties their hand and scoreboard displays totals.
-- [ ] Host/server restart (or brief disconnect) allows players to reconnect while room exists.

-## Next Steps
-- Persist rooms and state in Redis to survive restarts or multiple instances.
-- Add automated tests for power-card mechanics and reconnection flows.
-- Enhance animations, add sound cues, and improve mobile responsiveness.
-- Explore spectator mode, in-lobby chat, and ranked matchmaking.
+- ✅ Game end screen shows accurate scores and replay flows.
+- ✅ Disconnects/reconnects preserve player state and lobby membership.

+Card Rush is content-complete.
+Any future changes will be focused on seasonal themes and live-ops rather than unfinished systems.